Salt Dough Easter Ornaments DIY

 …when you get those clumps you’ll bust this stuff out onto your tabletop and knead it just like bread dough to get it nice and well mixed and smooth.

-Take a long piece of parchment paper and fold in half.
+Take a long piece of parchment paper and fold it in half.
 Place your dough inside of the two pieces and roll flat.
 Here I used a spray can of cleaner as my rolling pin was no longer working when my dad thought it was sturdy enough to lay down new laminate on kitchen counters.
 FYI – it wasn’t as he found out in about 10 seconds.

 This cutter is from a set of many spring/Easter plastic cutters I got from Walmart for around $1.30 which is a heck of a deal.